dmmagdal/WikipediaEnSearch/README.md

 Description: Provides a text based search for Wikipedia (English only)

+### PROJECT STATUS

+ - Project is currently on hold due to the current runtime performance of the search engine hitting the limits of my hardware (and thus the scope of the project).
+     - The sparse vector stage (TF-IDF/BM25) is taking around an hour, even with multiprocessing and multithreading.
+I'm also reaching the limits of my hardware (server) with those techniques.
+     - Ideally the whole system should take no more than 10 minutes per query but we are far from that at the moment.
+     - Considering a larger rewrite in Rust to allow for speedup and/or use of a database (ie sqlite) over parquet files to get around fileIO latency.
+ - TODO
+     - Copy over work implemented in TF-IDF class over to BM25.
+     - Rust rewrite?
+         - Use polars instead of pandas
+     - Re-validate stage 1 (sparse vector) performance and accuracy
+     - Build out stage 2 (dense vector) and validate it's performance and accuracy

 ### Before Proceeding

  - This project was intended to be possible to replicate and run on a consumer level PC